JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2022-03-20-Clipping-Airbrushing.md

 > If there isn't enough homogenate for all aliquots, think about your research questions and make educated decision on what metrics would be best to look at.

-30. Place the 50 mL tube of tissue homogenate stock in a bag labeled xxxxx and store in the J -80°C freezer.
+30. Place the 50 mL tube of tissue homogenate stock in a bag labeled 'Astrangia remaining homogenate phys' and store in the J -80°C freezer.
 31. Put chlorophyll, protein, and cell count homogenate in their designated freezer boxes and store in the G -80°C freezer.
 32. Put the 15 mL AFDW tube on a tube rack and store in the J -80°C freezer.